 Go Here for Annotation 1-48

 (a) Other than settlement conferences, all proceedings are open to the public, unless the administrative law judge finds that a legally recognized ground exists for closure of all or a portion of the proceeding, or unless closure is required by law.
-Trial witnesses may be excluded from proceedings other than their own testimony in the discretion of the administrative law judge.
+Members of the public may be provided access to such proceedings in person or by remote means, in the discretion of the administrative law judge.

-(b) No person may make or cause to be made a stenographic, electronic, audio, audio-visual or other verbatim or photographic reproduction of any trial or other proceeding, whether such trial or other proceeding is conducted in person, by telephone, or otherwise, except upon application to the administrative law judge or as otherwise provided by law (e.g. N.Y.
+(b) No person may make or cause to be made a stenographic, electronic, audio, audio-visual or other verbatim or photographic reproduction of any trial or other proceeding, whether such trial or other proceeding is conducted in person or by remote means, except upon application to the administrative law judge or as otherwise provided by law (e.g. N.Y.
 Civil Rights Law, § 52).
 Such application must be addressed to the discretion of the administrative law judge, who may deny the application or grant it in full, in part, or upon such conditions as the administrative law judge deems necessary to preserve the decorum of the proceedings and to protect the interests of the parties, witnesses and any other concerned persons.

 (c) Transcripts of proceedings made a part of the record by the administrative law judge will be the official record of proceedings at OATH, notwithstanding the existence of any other transcript or recording, whether or not authorized under the previous subdivision of this section.